JhOe1/Cyber-security-30-days-project/Day-03/README.md

 ---
+### Challenges :

+Firewall Rule Configuration Challenge
+While configuring the firewall rule to restrict SSH access to my server, I encountered a challenge.
+Initially, I mistakenly used the private IP address provided by my ISP instead of the public IP address.
+This oversight prevented me from successfully connecting via SSH.

+After some research, I discovered the issue and used WhatIsMyIP to identify my public IP address.
+Once I updated the firewall rule with the correct public IP address, the SSH connection was successfully established.

 ### Key Takeaways:

 - Setting up and securing cloud infrastructure is a crucial skill for a SOC analyst.
-The ability to deploy virtual machines and configure private networks will serve me well in a professional environment.
 - Handling sensitive configuration details, such as passwords, and securing access through firewalls are fundamental steps in building a secure system.
 - This experience also improved my familiarity with tools like **SSH** and **Ubuntu**, further solidifying my capabilities as a security professional.

 Next, I will be focusing on the deployment of **Kibana** to enable web-based visualization and analysis of security data within the Elasticsearch environment.

-This challenge is proving to be an excellent opportunity to expand my practical knowledge and enhance my skill set as an aspiring SOC analyst.